What does piriformis mean?

-- The muscle attaches onto the anterior sacrum – That is, on the inside of the pelvic bowl.
+- The muscle attaches to the anterior sacrum which is on the inside of the pelvic bowl.

-- The other end of the muscle attaches to the very top of the femur called the greater trochanter.
+- The other end of the muscle attaches to the very top of the femur, which is called the greater trochanter.